a16/fake-rtrd/README.md

 ```

-Then run the following command.
+Then type the following command to run fake-rtrd.

 ```bash
 % sudo fake-rtrd test.db